Konjuhi/memorie-game/README.md

 ## Getting Started

 To get started with Memory Game, you can clone the project from GitHub repository: git clone https://github.com/Konjuhi/memorie-game.git
-After cloning the repository, navigate to the project directory and run the following command to install the dependencies:flutter pub get
+After cloning the repository, navigate to the project directory and run the following command to install the dependencies: flutter pub get

 ## Running the App